SariskaIO/gst-python-examples/README.md

 python helloworld.py ../assets/video.mp4
 ```

+## Usage per examples

+1. Ensure GStreamer is installed on your system.

+2. Run the script using Python 3:

+    ```bash
+    python3 add-sources-and-sinks-in-sequence.py
+    ```

+3. Modify the script to customize the grid layout and total number of participants.

+## Customization

+- To change the number of columns in the grid, modify the `num_cols` variable in the `add_video_source` function.

+- To change the total number of participants, modify the `total_participants` variable in the `main` function.

+## Features

+- **Dynamic Participants**: Participants are dynamically added and removed at runtime.

+- **Grid Layout**: Video sources are arranged in a grid using the compositor element.

+- **Real-time Adjustments**: The pipeline adapts in real-time to changes in the number of participants.

 # Troubleshooting
 If you encounter any issues, make sure you have the latest versions of Python and GStreamer installed.
 If the problem persists, please open an issue on GitHub.